jdumas/autobib/README.md

 ##### Q2: Can I skip a sub-folder that I do not want to be processed?

-> Yes!
-Simply put an empty file named `.nobib` in this folder!
+> Sure!
+Simply put an empty file named `.nobib` in this folder.
 There could be other options in the future, but for now this should be sufficient.

 ##### Q3: There are some weird characters in my results?